Boko Haram: Attack near Nigerian Army chief of staff's family home

+On 16 February, Boko Haram carried out a suicide bombing in the Gwozari/Kushari district of Maiduguri resulting in 11 deaths.

 Attack against Chadian security forces

 On 22 March, Boko Haram militants killed at least 23 Chadian soldiers overnight, two Chadian security sources said on that day, in what appeared to be the deadliest ever such attack inside Chad by the Islamist militants.
 The raid occurred in the town of Dangdala, near the banks of Lake Chad.
 One of security sources added that the assailants were believed to have crossed the border from neighbouring Niger.

 Konduga bombings

 On 16 June, a triple suicide bombing occurred outside a television-viewing hall in Konduga, Borno.

 Nganzai funeral attack

 On 27 July, civilians were massacred as they returned from a funeral in Nganzai, Borno.

 Attack against a Nigerian military base

 On 15 August, Nigerian soldiers were killed during a gun battle with Islamist militants in a village on the outskirts of Borno capital Maiduguri.

 Attack against a Burkina Faso military base

 On 20 September, Boko Haram said that its fighters carried out an August attack in Koutougou in northern Burkina Faso that killed 24 soldiers.